Risk Management: How to manage risks in projects

 What is risk management?

-A Project Management Institute article defines risk management as: ‘the art and science of identifying, analyzing, and responding to risk factors throughout the life of a project and in the best interests of its objectives.’.
-Risk management is not merely a reactive practice but also a proactive practice that aims to identify and plan for different risks before they occur.
+The Project Management Institute defines risk management as: ‘the art and science of identifying, analysing, and responding to risk factors throughout the life of a project and in the best interests of its objectives.’

 Here is the key distinction between the two:

-Benefits of risk management
+Benefits of monitoring risks in project management

-Identify hidden risks
+Identifying hidden risks

-Gain visibility and control over project risks
+Gaining visibility and control over project risks

 Improve stakeholder management and expectations